raygun101/MarkupKit/README.md

 Enumeration values in MarkupKit are abbreviated versions of their UIKit counterparts.
 The attribute value is simply the full name of the enum value minus the leading type name, with a lowercase first character.
 For example, "whileEditing" in the above example corresponds to the `UITextFieldViewModeWhileEditing` value of the `UITextFieldViewMode` enum.
 Similarly, "emailAddress" corresponds to the `UIKeyboardTypeEmailAddress` value of the `UIKeyboardType` enum.

-Note that attribute values are converted to enum types based on the attribute's name, not its value or associated property type.
+Note that attribute values are converted to enum types based on the attribute's name, not its value or associated property type (which generally cannot be determined at runtime).
 For example, the following markup sets the value of the label's `text` property to the literal string "whileEditing":

     <UILabel text="whileEditing"/>